-Acupuncture is believed to have originated in China and has been used for over 2000 years to support good health.
-Acupuncture is based on the traditional chinese medicine philosophy of Qi (pronounced chi) or ‘life essence’.
-In simple terms, when Qi becomes blocked or when Yin and Yang are not in harmony, this can cause an imbalance in the body, resulting in discomfort, pain or illness.
+Acupuncture is thought to have originated from China and has been used for over 2000 years.
+In simple terms, when Qi becomes blocked or when Yin and Yang are not in harmony, this can cause an imbalance in the body, resulting in pain, discomfort or disease.

-Acupuncture treatment involves the insertion of fine, sterile needles into specific points along the body’s energy channels, known as meridians, which is believed to clear energy blockages and encourage the normal flow of qi.
-Acupuncture may help with many conditions including:
+A typical acupuncture session involves the insertion of fine, sterile needles into specific points found along the body, known as meridians, to clear energy blockages and encourage the normal flow of qi (pronounced chi).

 - Acupuncture gained attention in U.S. after President Nixon’s visit to China in 1972, when an accompanying reporter experienced post-operative pain relief after undergoing an emergency appendectomy, and wrote about the benefits of acupuncture when he returned home.

 - The World Health Organisation endorses acupuncture for at least two dozen conditions.

 - Acupuncture is over 5,000 years old and is one of the oldest practicing forms of complimentary medicine known to date.

 - Acupuncture needles are a lot smaller than standard hypodermic needles, they do not draw blood, and are not hollow.

 - Acupuncture needles are single use, sterilised and pre-packaged.

 - Studies have shown that acupuncture points have significantly more electrical conductivity than areas of skin without acupuncture points.